FrietzeLabUVM/TAP/README.md

 ### Conventional Installation

+See the included script for an outline of installing all dependencies: `setup_scripts/manual_install_dependencies.sh`.
+You will need to elevate to sudo privleges for some of these installation steps as written.
+It's certainly possible, without sudo, to install all dependencies on any system where you're already able to run other bioinformatics software.
+I've done it.
+You'll need to make adjustments as necessary.

 The PATH variable controls where Linux searches for programs when you try to run them.
 Check it with ```echo $PATH```.

 If you happen to be a user of the VACC HPC at UVM, the Frietze lab maintains a directory with all executables needed to run this pipeline: ```/gpfs2/pi-sfrietze/bin```.